Understanding the New IEP form in Massachusetts

 The new form encourages student participation more prominently.
 Even at the early elementary level, students are involved in creating a vision statement, that is, their learning goals.

 Many students will require some assistance in developing their vision statement.
 This might be in the form of assistance from a teacher, a school counselor, or another service provider.
 I was in a team meeting the other day for a child who is nine, non-verbal and is not able to attend for more than five seconds.
 The meeting was to discuss the lack of progress the child is making in the district’s program and how he needs an alternative placement.
-The team chaired asked if we wanted the child at the next team meeting, and I said absolutely!
-It is important to see the child in the meeting and remind everyone why we are meeting, and to keep the focus on the child, and all of their unique needs.
+The team chair asked if we wanted the child at the next team meeting, and I said absolutely!
+It's important to see the child in the meeting.
+And remind everyone why we are meeting, and to keep the focus on the child, and all of their unique needs.

 The form does not specify how non-speaking or minimally verbal students will participate in this process, so parents and caregivers may need to advocate for the best way to include their child in the process.